caktus/django-project-template/docs/provisioning.rst

     password = os.environ['DB_PASSWORD']

 Secrets for other environments will not be available.
-That is the staging server will not have access to the production secrets.
+That is, the staging server will not have access to the production secrets.
 As such there is no need to namespace the secrets by their environment.